antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 ### Support for ICU on Windows

-We use the [ICU](http://site.icu-project.org/) library that provides Unicode and Globalization support for applications on Linux.
+We use the [ICU](http://site.icu-project.org/) library on Linux.
+It provides Unicode and Globalization support for applications.
 We are now enabling users to use this same library on Windows should they want to.
 When it is present, [the .NET runtime will prefer ICU](https://github.com/dotnet/runtime/pull/34645) over using Windows APIs for the same purpose.

-## Support for cgroup v2 (for containers)
+### Support for cgroup v2 (for containers)

 .NET now has [support for cgroup v2](https://github.com/dotnet/runtime/pull/34334), which we expect will become an important container-related API in 2020 and beyond.
-Docker currently uses cgroup v1.
+Docker currently uses cgroup v1 (which is already supported by .NET).
 In comparison, cgroup v2 is simpler, more efficient, and more secure than cgroup v1.
 You can learn more about [cgroup and Docker resource limits](https://devblogs.microsoft.com/dotnet/using-net-and-docker-together-dockercon-2019-update/) from our 2019 Docker update.
 Linux distros and containers runtimes are in the [process of adding support for cgroup v2](https://medium.com/nttlabs/cgroup-v2-596d035be4d7). .NET 5.0 will work correctly in cgroup v2 environments once they become more common.
 Credit to [Omair Majid](https://github.com/omajid), who supports .NET at Red Hat.

-## Reducing the size of container images
+### Reducing the size of container images

 We are always looking for opportunities to make .NET container images smaller and easier to use.
 We made a change in Preview 4 that dramatically reduces the size of the aggregate images you pull in multi-stage-build scenarios (which is a very common pattern).
 We [re-based the SDK image on top of the ASP.NET image](https://github.com/dotnet/dotnet-docker/pull/1848) instead of [buildpack-deps](https://hub.docker.com/_/buildpack-deps).